After You Teach Them How to Fish, You Must Teach Them How to Get a Job as a Fisherman [edited and reposted from Dec 1, 2010]

-Perhaps you know the saying (allow me to paraphrase here), "If you give a child a fish, you will feed him for a day.
+Perhaps you know this saying (allow me to paraphrase here)?
+"If you give a child a fish, you will feed him for a day.
 If you teach a child how to fish, you will feed him for a lifetime."
-I would like to correct a modern error in that last statement.
+I would like to correct a modern error in this proverb.
 In today's world, your child needs to get a job as a fisherman before he or she can fish.
-No matter how good they are at fishing, they are going to starve if they cannot convince someone to hire them and give them a pole.
+No matter how good they are at fishing, they are going to starve if they cannot convince someone to hire them and give them a pole.1

-I might still be thinking like this without my career as a recruiter but the job has certainly forced me to consider the effects of choices I make now on the future working life of my kids.
+I might still be thinking like this without my career as a recruiter but the job has certainly forced me to consider the impact that the choices I make now may have on the future working life of my kids.
 With every great resume I see at work I think, "How can I help my son and daughter get to where this guy is now?"
 Is the right school going to make a difference?
 Does forcing my son to do his homework in 4th grade mean he will get a better job some day?
 Maybe both of my kids should be taking horseback riding lessons?

 This project is a work in progress (as is parenting!) and I am hoping to discover some answers in the course of writing this blog.
 The hardest part of it all is that I won't know if it all works until my kids graduate and go to work.
 My ultimate goal is to raise two amazing, independent, generous, happy, wonderful kids into two amazing, independent, generous, happy, wonderful adults who also have what it takes to ace the GE interview or launch the next Facebook, whichever path they choose.